 THALICTRUM FLAVUM 'ILLUMINATOR'

-The variety ‘Illuminator’ is a robust plant, best noted for its attractive and showy young leaves which emerge bright golden-yellow in spring, changing to powdery blue-grey for the summer.
+This robust plant is best noted for its attractive and showy young leaves which emerge bright golden-yellow in spring, changing to powdery blue-grey for the summer.
 Growing slightly taller than the species, it bears cloud-like sprays of fragrant lemon-yellow flowers, the perfume rather resembling that of elder, with yellow sepals and stamens, which appear in late spring to early summer.
-Plants are usually tall and narrow in habit, so staking is sometimes required.
-Clumps may be divided in early spring, but take a year or two to settle back in and reach a mature size.

 Common name:Yellow Meadow Rue